probcomp/Venturecxx/doc/type-system.md

 Probabilities to floating point numbers by injection [MAYBE] Floating point numbers to direct-space probabilities by range checking (may fail)
-Symmetric matrices to matrices by injection
-Matrices to symmetric matrices by checking symmetry (may fail)
+Symmetric matrices to general matrices by injection Matrices to symmetric matrices by checking symmetry (may fail)

 Some Venture SPs also implement explicit coersions.